rachellea/sarle-labeler/README.md

-# sarle-labeler
+# SARLE

 ![SARLE Logo](sarle-labeler-logo.png)

 ## Description

 This is the Python implementation of Sentence Analysis for Radiology Label Extraction (SARLE), a method to automatically extract structured labels from radiology reports.
 SARLE achieves an average F-score of 0.976 (min 0.941, max 1.0) when evaluated on a data set of chest CT reports.

-The SARLE method is described in detail in our [Medical Image Analysis paper](https://doi.org/10.1016/j.media.2020.101857).
-The paper is also available [on arXiv](https://arxiv.org/ftp/arxiv/papers/2002/2002.04752.pdf).
+The SARLE method is described in our [Medical Image Analysis paper](https://doi.org/10.1016/j.media.2020.101857), which is also available [on arXiv](https://arxiv.org/ftp/arxiv/papers/2002/2002.04752.pdf).

 If you find this work useful in your research, please consider citing us: